solemnsky/solemnsky/README.md

 This is solemnsky: the open-source competitive multiplayer 2D plane game.

-## Documentation and Status
+## solemnsky-info

 solemnsky is in active development.
-See the top-level `solemnsky-info` directory for an overview into the technical design and current status of our continuing efforts to build the best "alti2ude" we can manage.
+See our `solemnsky-info` repository for an overview into the technical design and current status of our continuing efforts to build the best "alti2ude" we can manage.